DeepLabCut/DeepLabCut/docs/recipes/ActiveLearning.md

 <!-- % PROBLEM -->
 One of the main disadvantages of applying supervised learning approaches in real-life scenarios is the need for relatively large amounts of good quality labeled data.
 For a pose estimation model to achieve good performance, we need to provide to it sufficient labelled examples during training [[1]](cit_primer).

 In DeepLabCut, we do this by manually annotating a subset of frames in the GUI.
 We know that with enough training samples, that are representative of the data the model will see at inference time, our model will be able to generalise well to new data [[2]](cit_horse10).
 Although in DeepLabCut typically a few hundred labelled frames provide a good performance on videos that are similar to the training set, we are always interested in approaches that reduce the labelling effort.

+One way in which we expand the training set in DeepLabCut without additional labelling work is with data augmentation methods.
+Most standard data augmentation methods are readily available in DeepLabCut and it is easy to define a customized data augmentation pipeline; see this [this blog post](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/recipes/nn.md#using-custom-image-augmentation) for further details.
+Here, we discuss a different data-efficient approach based on a method called active learning.

 <!-- % FIGURE? -->